Kotti/kotti_navigation/README.rst

 or javascript, because all items in the site hierarchy are always included.

-ver_list is also vertical aspect, but this uses the specific nav-list CSS style of Bootstrap, vs. nav-tabs and nav-pills used for the "stacked" choices.
+ver_list is also vertical aspect, but this uses the specific nav-list CSS style of Bootstrap, vs. ver-tabs and ver-pills used for the "stacked" choices.

 All of the display types listed above as having a horizontal aspect consist of items shown one after another, from left to right, in a row-fluid style